fabianchua6/AZ-204/modern-quiz-app/leitner.md

 1. Select "All Topics"
 2. System loads due questions using Leitner algorithm
 3. Questions prioritized by box, failures, and due date
-4. Code examples automatically filtered out
+4. Code examples and questions with no options automatically filtered out
 5. Submit answer → automatic box movement
-6. Correct answers auto-advance after 2.5s
+6. No auto-advance after answers (immediate manual navigation)
 7. Progress tracked in localStorage

 ### Practice Mode (Specific Topic)

 1. Select specific topic from dropdown
-2. System loads all questions for that topic
+2. System loads all questions for that topic (filtered for code/options)
 3. Free navigation with Previous/Next buttons
 4. Show/Hide answer toggle available
 5. No Leitner tracking or box movement